PEO Canada – Employer of Record

 - In addition to length of service, “reasonable” notice is based on other factors, for example, the employee’s age, position in the company, and other factors relevant to the employee’s ability to secure new employment.
 Although employment contracts (or collective agreements) can specify notice requirements (or pay in lieu of notice) in cases of dismissal, the parties cannot contract for anything less than the prescribed statutory minimum.

-In Ontario and the federal jurisdiction, employees dismissed without cause may be entitled to severance payments in addition to notice of termination (or pay in lieu of notice).
-The labour code provides that:
+In Federal and Provincial Jurisdictions, employees dismissed without cause may be entitled to severance payments in addition to notice of termination (or pay in lieu of notice).
+The Canada Labour Code (Federal Jurisdiction) provides that:

 - Employees with 12 months of continuous service receive the greater of two days’ wages at their regular wage rate for each completed year of employment or five days’ wages at their regular wage rate.

-- In Ontario, an employee with five or more years of service will be entitled to severance pay if the employer’s payroll in the province is Can$2.5 million or more or if the employer permanently discontinues the employment of 50 or more employees within a six-month period due to a permanent discontinuance of all or part of its business.
+- An employee with five or more years of service will be entitled to severance pay if the employer’s payroll in the province is Can$2.5 million or more or if the employer permanently discontinues the employment of 50 or more employees within a six-month period due to a permanent discontinuance of all or part of its business.

 The Canadian social security system incorporates federal law on welfare issues such as unemployment insurance and old age security with provincial policies, programs, and social services.
 Each province is responsible for its own social security system and has its own contribution rates.
 All employees in Canada are expected to make contributions to the social security system, typically deducted from their pay each month.